divyayush-v-20/TaskX/README.md

 Also, the tasks can be marked as completed when needed and removed from the List.

-User will be shown their measure of Productivity on the basis of the times of task addition and completion.

 New Users can register on the Platform by providing a unique username and a password.